We all live in information bubbles.

 - The order of the responses to choose from was randomized.

-- This is a survey where people self-selected their diet types, so all the people that responded as “vegan” might not be strict vegans (i.e. “I’m basically vegan, I only eat meat once in a while”).
+- This is a survey where people self-selected their diet types, so all the people that responded as “vegan” might not be strict vegans (i.e. “I’m basically vegan, I only eat meat and dairy once in a while”).

 - This survey was conducted January 6th-11th, 2020.
 It’s possible that New Year’s resolutions may have affected the results.